Hitesh0413/logic-buliding-practice/README.md

 # Question No. 3
-## Create the follwing inverted half tringle by taking user's input
+## Create the follwing inverted half pyramid by taking user's input
 ### * * * *
 ### * * *
 ### * *